Canon 10D vs Fujifilm X-T100

 Studio photographers will appreciate that the Canon 10D (unlike the X-T100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The X-T100 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the 10D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 10D was succeeded by the Canon 20D.
+Both the 10D and the X-T100 have been discontinued, but can regularly be found used on eBay.
+The 10D was replaced by the Canon 20D, while the X-T100 was followed by the Fujifilm X-T200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So what conclusions can be drawn?
 Is the Canon 10D better than the Fujifilm X-T100 or vice versa?
 The listing below highlights the relative strengths of the two models.